vinicius-pereiradeoliveira/init-quarkus/README.md

 - quarkus-hibernate-orm-panache
 - quarkus-resteasy-jackson

-A good and faster guide for install extensions in Quarkus is:
+A good and fast guide for install extensions in Quarkus is:
 - https://quarkus.io/extensions/